WJST

-WJST (branded as "Retro FM 102.1") is a radio station serving Albany, Georgia and surrounding cities.
-This station broadcasts on FM frequency 102.1 MHz and is under ownership of John Golobish, Jr., through licensee JetStream Media LLC.
+WJST (102.1 FM) is a radio station serving Albany, Georgia Tifton, Georgia and surrounding cities.
+This station is under ownership of JetStream Media LLC and broadcast a Classic Hits format.

 History

 From its official launch in March 1999 through most of 2006, WJST (then WNUQ) was on 101.7 MHz and was known as Q101.
 The entire time it was broadcasting as "Q101" it did so under a single program director, Jason "J.B."
 Savage.
 From 2006 to 2014, the station switched to a Top 40/CHR format and branded itself as "Q102" to coincide with moving to its new frequency at 102.1 MHz.

 On August 15, 2014, at 3 PM, the then-WNUQ flipped to country, becoming one of the first "Nash Icon" affiliates as "102.1 Nash Icon".

 On March 27, 2018, WNUQ and three other Cumulus stations (KJMO, WPCK, and WTOD) were placed into the Cumulus Reorganization Divestiture Trust for a future sale.

 On October 17, 2019, Cumulus announced that WNUQ would be sold to Tripp Morgan's organization, Pretoria Fields Collective Media, for $90,000 from the divestiture trust.

 On November 20, it was announced through The Albany Herald that the station would rebrand as "Q102 The Queen Bee" under new callsign WPFQ upon closure of the sale; new station manager Tara Dyer Stoyle reported that the plan was to relaunch the station on January 6, 2020, from new studios at Morgan's Pretoria Fields Brewery in downtown Albany.

 On November 26, 2019, The Mainstay Trust closed on the sale for WNUQ from Cumulus Media while changing call letters to WPFQ with a format yet to be disclosed.

 The Queen Bee was eventually launched on January 27, 2020, with a AAA format.
 Stoyle described it as "a culmination of hundreds of hours of selecting and loading thousands of songs that were each hand-picked for the listeners."
 She also listed additional air staffers as including Kenny Mitchell (formerly of WJAD), Nikki Miller (local dj), Carlton Fletcher (a fellow Albany Herald columnist), as well as members of local bands BoDean & The Poachers and This Solid Ground.